Slaves Today: Select characters

+Critical reception

 A review describes the hero of the story, Zo, as pan-African.
 The book has been described as the first novel about Africa written by an African American.
 The same reviewer described it as having a journalistic and anthropological style.

-The first edition of the book was published in 1931 by Brewer, Warren and Putnam in New York.
-A subsequent 1969 edition was published by McGrath Publishing Co. in College Park, Maryland.
-The book was first published the same year as Schuyler's Black No More.

 A 1932 review by Nnamdi Azikiwe, who would become the first president of independent Nigeria, was published in the Journal of African American History and described the book as being historical fiction and stated that forced labor is a function of colonialism and imperialism.

-The plot is a love story that ends in tragedy when faced with corrupt bureaucracy.
+Academics reviewing Slaves Today have differing opinions about the effectiveness of the novel.
+A Review by Dr. Benjamin S. Lawson claims that Schuyler's views of Liberia are possibly self-contradictory to the reader, and attributes this to the differing views within African American culture at the time.
+He further adds that the complexity of the work may lead it to be viewed as insulting to the reader.
+In contrast, a review by Minnesota Senator Aric Putnam describes Slaves Today as a “complex and innovative synthesis” between indigenous African culture and American literary norms, allowing for easy reception and relatability among readers.
+Putnam further argues that the text was influential in its ability to provide a source for Black identity within the United States during the Great Depression era.